 How N-DEx Can Help Your Agency

-N-DEx brings together data from law enforcement agencies nationwide, connecting the dots in seemingly unrelated investigations.
+This video shows how N-DEx brings together data from law enforcement agencies nationwide, connecting the dots in seemingly unrelated investigations.

 N-DEx is a groundbreaking advancement in the sharing of criminal information.
 It maximizes the use of information technology as never before, bringing together otherwise disparate criminal justice system data.